albertattard/java-boot-camp/01 - Primer.md

 **The Bytecode is machine independent and it does not matter on which OS the Bytecode is generated**.
 The source code can be compiled into Bytecode on a Windows machine and then used on a Mac or vice versa.
 The JIT takes the Bytecode and then convert this into machine dependent code.

 It is important to note that to develop and compile Java source code you need to have a JDK installed.
 To run a Java application (including all programming languages that run on the JVM) you need to have the JRE installed.
 Note that a JDK also includes the JRE and no need to install a separate JRE when you have a JDK installed.

+## Java Language Specification

+The [Java Language Specification](https://docs.oracle.com/javase/specs/jls/se14/html/index.html) is the definitive technical reference for the Java programming language.
+Anything related to the Java programming language and its behaviour is documented in the specification.

+The specifications also define what type of comments are supported by the Java programming language.

+1. /* comment */
+1. // comment

+These are defined in [section 3.7 of the specification](https://docs.oracle.com/javase/specs/jls/se14/html/jls-3.html#jls-3.7).

+These specifications are not always easy to read and not meant as a beginner's tutorial.

 ### Recommended Reading